Editing RMR Without Affecting Attrition Tracking

 Handling Pro-Rated Charges for Upgrades

-If you need to add a pro-rated charge for a new service when making an upgrade:
+If you need to add a pro-rated charge for a new service when making an upgrade, use the following method.

 Recommended Method